-Getting a manicure is not as simple as a brush of base coat, nail polish and a top coat with a quick shape up using a nail file.
+Getting a manicure is a popular choice when it comes to pampering oneself and enhancing overall appearance.
+It’s not as simple as a brush of base coat, nail polish and a top coat with a quick shape up using a nail file.
 There are many types of manicures out there which have different benefits that nutrify your hands, feet and of course, nails!

 The founder of the professional nail brand Orly, Jeff Pink is known to have created the look, he wanted to come up with a style that was natural and versatile enough to suit Hollywood actors to wear in between scenes.
 It was much adored by actors and movie directors.
 The look was later known as the French manicure in 1976.